Engineered0/Journey-of-Female-Data-Science-Students-in-Master-s-Programs/README.md

-#Project Overview
+Project Overview:

 The goal of this project is to understand and highlight the experiences of female students in data science programs.
 By analyzing survey data, we can identify key insights and trends that can help support their growth in the field.

-#Data
+Data

-We used three main datasets:
+I used three main datasets:

 SurveySchema.csv: Contains the structure and questions of the survey. freeFormResponses.csv: Contains open-ended responses from the survey participants.